Most people who vape want to quit. Are you one of them?

 When you get a craving, usually there’s a specific reason or ‘trigger’ making you feel you need a hit.
-Knowing your triggers = managing your cravings ✔
+Knowing your triggers = beating your cravings ✔.

 Triggers can come from your habits, emotions, social connections or the physical addiction to nicotine.